 GMAT: 750 (Q49/V42)

 Work Experience: Puja had 2.5 years of work experience.
 She worked at an MNC as part of the dispute and investigation advisory team, responsible for executing financial investigations.
-She progressed quickly in her short career and was working as an assistant manager at the time of application.
+She progressed quickly in her short career and worked as an assistant manager at the time of application.
 She had done three years of clerkship as part of her education as a chartered accountant.
 She also had a few months of international experience.

-Career Goal: Puja aspired to head the finance function of an organization in retail/consumer products based in Asia, where she could contribute to strategic growth and profitability.
+Career Goal: Puja aspired to head the finance function of an organization in retail/ consumer products based in Asia, where she could contribute to strategic growth and profitability.

 MER Approach: To gain an in-depth understanding of her profile, we first had her fill out a questionnaire of 20 questions about her background, accomplishments, and interests.
 Having brainstormed all her personal and professional stories, we started working together on her application to showcase her candidacy for Tuck.